 Never Admit Responsibility or Try to Assign Fault

 Following an accident, many stressed victims may blurt out to other parties or police that they were not paying attention or that they did not see the other car.
-Though they may simply express remorse, it is always a mistake to admit even the slightest fault immediately following a car accident.
+Though they may simply express remorse, it is always a mistake to admit even the slightest fault immediately following a car accident in Philadelphia.
 Anything an accident victim says will likely end up in law enforcement’s account of the incident, making it harder to contest later.

 What’s more, those statements might not even be true, and not because you’d have any reason to tell a lie.
 The simple fact is that your perspective of how an accident happened is just that—one person’s perspective.
 You don’t know all of the facts.
 There’s no way you could.
 It may feel like you should have seen another car that came out of nowhere, but maybe that’s because the other car ran a red light, not because you weren’t paying attention.
 It may seem like you overreacted to a situation by slamming on your brakes before getting rear-ended, but maybe the car that hit you was speeding.
 You just can’t know.

 As we discussed above, identifying who might have been at fault for an accident can be a complicated process and often requires the work of skilled lawyers and expert witnesses.
 In the moments after an accident, it’s not your job to try to shortcut that process.
 Your job is to give first responders the facts, and only the facts.
 Save apologies, self-criticism, and assigning blame for later.

 One more reason not to accept responsibility or blame yourself in statements to police is that insurance adjusters will almost certainly use any admission of possible blame to try to limit the amount of damages that they’re obligated to pay you.
 In the worst case, statements blaming yourself could unintentionally prevent you from recovering compensation at all.